 - In Gobliiins, many items Dwayne can pick up will harm him and make him lose some of the energy bar.
 Sometimes, he will deliberately strike himself with the object.

 - In Ravenskull, you can't tell the effects of a scroll or potion without trying it out.
 Some that you can get are a Lightning Strike Scroll that kills you, a Thief Potion that, as its name suggests, empties your inventory of any items you currently hold (including the potion itself!) and an Energy Drain scroll that reduces your health every square you move instead of every ten.
 For Hundred Per Cent Completion, you have to use all of these.

-- Space Quest 4 comes from a long series where nearly every item you found had a plot-important use.
+- Space Quest IV: Roger Wilco and the Time Rippers comes from a long series where nearly every item you found has a plot-important use.
 Yet in this game, early on, you can find a piece of Unstable Ordinance.
 If you keep it in your inventory while moving to the next zone, you explode and die.
-Your only option was to put it back where you got it from... for which you received praise and points for doing something smart.
+Your only option is to put it back where you got it from... for which you receive praise and points for doing something smart.

 - Indiana Jones and His Desktop Adventures: Sometimes, you'll be given tequila at the bar.
 Drink it, and you lose health.

 - In Top Cat in Beverly Hills Cats, fresh fruit gives you health and rotten fruit takes it away.

 - Tiger Road has you regain health from gourds.
 Some gourds cost you health instead of restoring it; these can be identified by one feature — they're upside-down.